pbs-assess/gfvelocities/README.md

 *This is a work in progress: arguments may change and not all functionality has been tested.*

-The analysis is broken into three parts.
+The 'analysis' contains three subfolders.
 The 'get-setup' folder contains all primliminary organization and data extraction code.
 Parts of these scripts will only work on the DFO network.
 The 'tmb-senser-explore' folder contains code to construct and select most appropriate sdmTMB models of bottom temperature and dissolved oxygen using CTD data.